BeginnersBook

 How to sort ArrayList in Java

 In this tutorial, you will learn how to sort ArrayList in Java.
-We will see java programs in this guide, to sort an ArrayList in ascending and descending order.
+We will write several java programs to accomplish this.
+We can use Collections.sort() method to sort an ArrayList in ascending and descending order.

 Example 1: Sorting ArrayList in Ascending order